andikrueger/AutoSpToSharePointDsc/README.md

-# DscResource2TypeScript
+# AutoSpToSharePointDsc

-Generate TypeScript classes based on a PowerShell DSC Module
+This is a preview!

+This module allows you to create a SharePointDSC configuration based on an AutoSPInstaller XML file.